jiegec/awesome-stars/README.md

 ## Makefile

+- [riscv-non-isa/riscv-sbi-doc](https://github.com/riscv-non-isa/riscv-sbi-doc) - Documentation for the RISC-V Supervisor Binary Interface
 - [loongson/la-softdev-convention](https://github.com/loongson/la-softdev-convention) -
+- [riscv-non-isa/riscv-brs](https://github.com/riscv-non-isa/riscv-brs) - The Boot and Runtime Services (BRS) specification provides the software requirements for system vendors and Operating System Vendors (OSVs) to interoperate with one another by providing expectations f
 - [loongson/la-abi-specs](https://github.com/loongson/la-abi-specs) -
+- [riscv/riscv-zacas](https://github.com/riscv/riscv-zacas) - riscv-zacas created from docs-spec-template template
-- [riscv/riscv-svadu](https://github.com/riscv/riscv-svadu) - The Ssadu extension adds support and CSR control for hardware updating of PTE A/D bits.
+- [riscv/riscv-svadu](https://github.com/riscv/riscv-svadu) - The Svadu extension adds support and CSR control for hardware updating of PTE A/D bits.
 - [riscv/riscv-j-extension](https://github.com/riscv/riscv-j-extension) - Working Draft of the RISC-V J Extension Specification
 - [riscv/riscv-zawrs](https://github.com/riscv/riscv-zawrs) - The repo will be used to hold the draft Zawrs (fast-track) extension and to make releases for reviews.
 - [riscv/riscv-zicond](https://github.com/riscv/riscv-zicond) - The ISA specification for the ZiCondOps extension.